 - Grease in the track adjuster is under high pressure.
-Failure to follow the precautions below may result in serious injury, blindness, or death. - Do not attempt to remove GREASE FITTING or VALVE ASSEMBLY. - Do not attempt to remove grease fitting securing cover. - As pieces may fly off, be sure to keep body and face away from valve. - Never attempt to disassemble the track adjuster.
+Failure to follow the precautions below may result in serious injury, blindness, or death. - Do not attempt to remove GREASE FITTING or VALVE ASSEMBLY. - As pieces may fly off, be sure to keep body and face away from valve. - Never attempt to disassemble the track adjuster.
 Inadvertent disassembling of the track adjuster may cause the parts such as a spring to fly off, possibly resulting in severe personal injury or death. - Travel reduction gears are under pressure. - As pieces may fly off, be sure to keep body and face away from AIR RELEASE PLUG to avoid injury. - GEAR OIL is hot.
-Wait for GEAR OIL to cool, then gradually loosen AIR RELEASE PLUG to release pressure.
+Wait for GEAR OIL to cool, and then gradually loosen AIR RELEASE PLUG to release pressure.